Voxel07/rpi-img-gen/README.md

 # rpi-image-gen-example

-Build a default system with auto login to the macmind user.
+Build a default system with auto login to the voxel user.

 This has been tested on both ARM64 Mac and AMD64 Mac laptops.